Getting started with telehealth

 Integrating telehealth practices

-There are several guides to help you start providing telehealth and telemedicine services — or to help you fine-tune if you’ve already started.
-For example:
+There are several guides to help you start providing telehealth services — or enhance your use of telehealth.

-- Translating Research into Practice (PDF) — Health Resources and Services Administration (HRSA)
+- Translating Research into Practice (PDF) — from the Health Resources and Services Administration (HRSA)

 Understanding telehealth technology options